commons-app/apps-android-commons/README.md

-# The Wikimedia Commons Android App #
+# Upload to Commons #

+Upload pictures from your Android phone/tablet to Wikimedia Commons!

 Community-maintained app, independant from the Wikimedia Foundation.
 Volunteers welcome!